Restore a Park or Beach

 It’s hard to beat the tangibility of planting trees, doing battle with invasive plants, or cleaning up a beach.
 Opportunities abound, especially during Earth Month and many organizations have opportunities all year long.
 Just by participating, you and your kids learn about nature on location, and in some cases, organizations deliberately add a learning component.

-Minimum age range: Dependent on organization.
-EarthCorps, for example, welcomes children (and babies!) at most events; Tacoma Nature Center notes that its volunteer days are better suited for older children.
+Dependent on organization.
+EarthCorps, for example, welcomes children (and babies!) at most events.
+Tacoma Nature Center notes that its volunteer days are better suited for older children.
+Minimum age range:

-To be aware: Unless a work party is explicitly open to children, parents are advised to confirm that it’s okay to bring a child and to find out more about the work and terrain.
+Unless a work party is explicitly open to children, parents should confirm that it’s okay to bring a child and to find out more about the work and terrain.
+To be aware:

 Photo credit: EarthCorps

 Organize Food for the Hungry